Hawkei: 2 door

 Single-extended cab with a flat-bed cargo area measuring; L: 2000 mm x W: 2400 mm.
-The vehicle is manned by a crew of 2-3 and has a kerb weight of 6800 kg with a rated cargo load of 3000 kg.
+The vehicle has a crew of 2–3 and has a kerb weight of 6800 kg with a rated cargo load of 3000 kg.
 The load bed is designed to accommodate four 1000mm × 1200mm (40" x 48") NATO standard military pallets or a single tricon (one-third ISO 20 ft) container.

+NASAMS

+The Australian Army fields three flatbed utility variants for their NASAMS short-range ground-based air defence (SRGBAD) system.
+The High Mobility Launcher (HML) variant comprises six rails that can fire either AIM-120 AMRAAM or AIM-9X missiles with the capability to fire a combination of the two missile types.
+The Electro-Optic Infra-Red (EO/IR) variant is equipped with a mast-mounted Raytheon AN/AAS-52 Multispectral Targeting System (MTS)-A. The short-range radar variant is equipped with a CEA Technologies CEATAC AESA radar.

 Proposed variants

 Border Protection

-Dual cab manned by a crew of four to six, various equipment options including force protection radar, surveillance and communications systems.
+Dual cab with a crew of four to six, various equipment options including force protection radar, surveillance and communications systems.

 Special Operations Vehicle

 Dual cab manned by a crew of four to six with up to three weapon systems: